 Equal Sound Corona Relief Fund

-The Equal Sound Corona Relief Fund was set up on short notice to provide direct financial assistance to musicians who have lost work as a result of Corona-related event cancellations.
+The Equal Sound Corona Relief Fund was set up on short notice to provide direct financial assistance to musicians who have lost work as a result of COVID-19 related event cancellations.

 Foundation for Contemporary Arts